Yacimientos Carboníferos Fiscales

 YCF, acronym for Yacimientos Carboníferos Fiscales (Spanish for Fiscal Coal Fields), was an Argentine state-owned company dedicated to exploiting coal deposits in the Argentine mainland, mainly the field near to Rio Turbio.

 The company was succeeded in 1994 by Yacimientos Carboníferos Río Turbio.

 History

-The company was founded 1958 and it existed until 1994, when it was privatised and renamed as Yacimientos Carboníferos Río Turbio S.A.
+The company was founded in 1958 and existed until 1994, when it was privatised and renamed as Yacimientos Carboníferos Río Turbio S.A.

 Prior to the creation of YCF, Argentina used to import coal.
 This became a problem during World War II, when a severe shortage caused problems to such key sectors as industry and transport.
 Production peaked in 1972 when it reached 570,000 tons.

-The coal was mined in Rio Turbio and transported to the port city of Rio Gallegos.
+The coal was mined in Rio Turbio and transported to the port city of Rio Gallegos using the Rio Turbio Railway.